Why become a language learning catalyst?

 Another concrete benefit for your workplace is the increased solidarity that comes from getting to take turns being the learner and the teacher/expert.
 You might be leading a team in English, for example, and acting as the expert in a lot of work matters, but then some of your team get to be the teacher when helping you with learning Finnish.
 Or you might be a native-English speaker who therefore has less challenges than some of your Finnish colleagues when handling complex work matters in English, but through their support for your Finnish learning you all get to feel that you understand better the challenges each of you face in using a second or additional language.

-There are also many other benefits that accrue in more subtle ways as a workplace engages more with the opportunities and challenges of working more multilingually and the process of making clear, shared agreements in these areas.
+There are also many other benefits that occur in more subtle ways as a workplace engages more with the opportunities and challenges of working more multilingually and the process of making clear, shared agreements in these areas.
 If this article has whetted your appetite for more, you will get to explore these in more detail later on.
 For now, it is enough to simply say that as employees becomes more conscious both of how language choice affects different aspects of work and of each other’s ideas and experiences of language learning, there is much potential for improving mutual understanding and communication and for tackling workplace tensions that can otherwise remain unresolved.